Windows 7 ISO image file (32-bit or 64-bit)

 Installing Windows 7 on to USB flash drive or hard drive

 Step 1: Kickstart the procedure by connecting your USB flash drive or hard drive to your Windows 7/8 PC.
 Please backup all data before continuing further, as the drive will be erased.

 Step 2: Next step is to download WinToUSB software by visiting this official page.
 WinToUSB supports both 32-bit and 64-bit Windows 7/8.
 Run the downloaded setup file and then follow the straight-forward on-screen instructions to complete the installation.
 You can install WinToUSB either on Windows 7 or Windows 8.

 Step 3: Launch WinToUSB software.
 On the home screen, click the button next to ISO file box to browse to Windows 7 ISO image file and click OK button to open it.
 And then select the edition of Windows 7 that you would like to install on the USB.

 Click the Next button to proceed to the next step.

 Upon selecting the USB drive, you’ll see a warning dialog with “Selected device needs to be formatted.
 Are you sure you want to continue?” message.
 Click Yes button to continue.

-Step 5: Finally, you’ll be asked to select the system partition as well the boot partition on the USB drive.
+Step 5: Finally, you’ll be asked to select the system partition as well as the boot partition on the USB drive.
 If you haven’t partitioned your USB drive, you can simply select the same partition (full drive) as system partition as well as the boot partition (refer the picture).
 And if you have two or more partitions, please select a partition to use as boot partition and then another partition with at least 16 GB of space as system partition.

 In order to boot from this bootable Windows 7 USB, you need to enable boot from USB feature in the BIOS/UEFI.